 I found BROKEN very painful (in fact, I remain haunted by its contents).
 Shy is trying hard to make the world a safer place for my children. - Observer

 Sara Payne won the hearts of the country when she, with husband, Mike, appealed for the return of their missing daughter Sarah.
-The whole nation grieved when Sarah's murdered body was found.
+The whole nation grieved when Sarah's body was found.
 When Sara found strength to campaign for the controversial Sarah's Law she again won respect and admiration.
-She is a strong personality fuelled by a determination to protect the lives and innocence of all children after her own tragic loss.
-She has since been named as Victims' Champion for the government, and both Shy and Sara were named Women of the Year 2008.
+She works to prevent a similar tragedy happening again and lives with her family.